nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**: Tuition teachers

+* teaches secondary school students
+* teaches in one-on-one sessions
 * has a need to manage a significant number of students and student details
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps